 Full disclosure, we have never done this, however, it’s not because we didn’t want to…it was just too much for us to splurge on.
 That being said, we have never heard anyone that didn’t think it was a fantastic experience for their child and well worth the splurge.

-The Bibbidi Bobbidi Boutique is for ages 3 – 12 and there are packages for a girl to become a princess by getting her hair, nails and make up done and some even include a costume.
-Boys can become a Knight.
-It is located at the Cinderella Castle and there is one at Disney Springs.
+The Bibbidi Bobbidi Boutique is a beauty boutique for ages 3 – 12.
+There are packages for a girl to become a princess by getting her hair, nails and make up done.
+Some packages even include a costume.
+Boys can become a Knight at the boutique so there is something for everyone.
+It is located at the Cinderella Castle and there is an additional one at Disney Springs.

 Ladies and Gentlemen, boys and girls, we now give you the final and most ultimate of all Disney world splurges!
 Drum roll please…..